Empower Women Leaders: Webinar Q/A

 Keystone Partners Continues to Grow

-Recently, we acquired ICC and CEC to expand and enhance our services.
-Today we are excited to welcome The Ayers Group to Keystone Partners.
+We are excited to welcome The Ayers Group to Keystone Partners.
 This latest acquisition unites The Ayers Group’s expertise in leadership development and organizational consulting with our growing suite of leadership transformation, executive coaching, and coaching certification offerings.

+We have also recently acquired ICC and CEC.
 Join us as we continue to innovate and drive organizational resilience for businesses seeking a happier, more productive workforce.